0xengage/0xengage.github.io/README.md

 0xengage is a Solana protocol to allow dapps and wallets to communicate with each other.

 ### How does it work?
+You can access 0xengage via `G3mefhJTnrSAtkrGFtztYeAo9nkM1kyNXkqaFkikfAmD` program on `devnet`.
-Protocol details are coming soon.
+More protocol details are coming soon.

 ### Installation